 Payments made by the government for programs such as Social Security and Medicare

-The Joint Select Committee on Deficit Reduction, known as the "Super Committee," was created by the Budget Control Act of 2011.
-The Super Committee is comprised of six Senators and six House members evenly divided between Democrats and Republicans.
-They are tasked with finding a minimum of $1.2 trillion in additional cuts over ten years.
-If the Super Committee fails to meet this target by November 23, 2011, or if Congress fails to enact the Super Committee proposal by December 23, 2011, then it triggers “sequestration.”
+The Joint Select Committee on Deficit Reduction, known as the "super committee," was created by the Budget Control Act of 2011.
+The super committee was comprised of six Senators and six House members evenly divided between Democrats and Republicans.
+They were tasked with finding a minimum of $1.2 trillion in deficit reduction to be implemented over 10 years.
+Because the super committee failed to complete this task by the established deadline of Nov.
+23, 2011, across-the-board cuts known as sequestration went into effect.

 When revenues exceed spending in a given year